menu

 Blue provides a way to shore up one of green's major weaknesses: its inability to directly deal with creatures outside of combat.
 Cards that provide tempo, such as Aether Adept and Memory Lapse, may only temporarily prevent threats from being on the battlefield but the strategy of efficient creatures and cheap disruption uses these temporary effects to clear a path for creatures like Kodama of the North Tree to win the game quickly.

 Blue's powerful suite of “theft” effects give Simic decks other tools to directly deal with troublesome permanents.
-Due to green's mana acceleration, Simic decks are able to easily circumvent having to tap out for spells like Control Magic and Agent of Treachery.
+Due to green's mana acceleration, Simic decks are able to easily circumvent having to tap out for spells like Control Magic and Treachery.
 It also help Simic decks accelerate into blue's large, difficult to answer threats like Frost Titan and Keiga, the Tide Star.

 A more subtle effect is that green's acceleration through land-searching cards like Sakura-Tribe Elder, Yavimaya Elder and Krosan Tusker makes blue's already-strong card draw effects even better,since these cards decrease the probability of drawing a land and provide shuffle effects to change the cards on top of the library.
 Since green doesn't get much in the way of pure card draw, outside of Harmonize and Sylvan Library, this strength is especially important for Simic decks.